MBM Glossaries: Myers Briggs Definition

 Mother of Isabel Briggs Myers and co-developer of the Myers-Briggs Type Indicator.
-Katharine introduced the works of Jung to her daughter Isabel and would later use it largely as a foundation of the MBTI.
+In spite of not being a trained psychologist, Katharine introduced the works of Jung to her daughter Isabel and would later use it largely as a foundation of the MBTI.

 How a person chooses to organise his or her life whether through Judging or Perceiving.

-The Myers-Briggs Type Indicator or MBTI is a means to determine personality trait preferences.
+The Myers-Briggs Type Indicator or MBTI is a means to determine, in particular, personality trait preferences.
 Katharine Cook Briggs first began exploring personalities in 1917.
-Her theories would be empowered by Carl Jung’s works when English translations of the psychologist’s work became available to Cook Briggs in 1923.
-She would later share her findings with her daughter Isabel Briggs Myers who would continue to develop what we know today as the MBTI.
+Then, her theories would be empowered by Carl Jung’s works.
+In particular, this was possible when English translations of the psychologist’s work became available in 1923.
+Meanwhile, She would share her findings with her daughter Isabel Briggs Myers.
+Generally, it is her daughter who would continue to develop what we know today as the MBTI.

-Simultaneously doing different tasks, taking on multiple roles and duties.
+Simultaneously doing different tasks or taking on multiple roles and duties.

-The belief that an individual’s intelligence, personality, and other traits are heavily determined by his or her genes and any other inherited traits.
+The belief is that an individual’s intelligence, personality, and other traits are, in particular, determined by things such as his or her genes and, also, any other inherited traits.

 Nature vs Nurture Theory

-A long-held debate in psychology that discusses which is more influential in human behaviour.
+A long-held debate in psychology that, specifically, discusses which is more influential in human behaviour; inherited or learned traits.

-A theory that suggests people’s personality can be heavily influenced by their environment and shape who they become as a person despite genetic factors.
+A theory that suggests people’s personalities can be heavily influenced by their environment.
+Specifically, how it shapes who they become as a person despite genetic factors.

 How the outside world is taken in or perceived.
 In MBTI, a person can prefer to interpret the world through Sensing or Intuition.

 In MBTI, a personality type is a collection of an individual’s natural preferences.
-These types are categorised into 16 behavioural patterns that the test uses.
+In particular, these types are categorised into 16 behavioural patterns that the test uses.

 Favouring a certain response, behaviour, outlook, or approach as opposed to other equally effective alternatives.
-The MBTI aims to identify preferences and work with the subconscious to attain optimum performance.
+Indeed, the MBTI aims to identify preferences and work with the subconscious to attain optimum performance.

-Preconceived biases and unfavourable opinions that are often without basis and may cause harm when left unresolved.
+Preconceived biases and unfavourable opinions are often without basis and, usually, may cause harm when left unresolved.

-A test devised to measure an individual or a group’s personalities and preferences.
+A test devised to measure an individual or a group’s personalities and, also, preferences.

 A preference when taking in information from the outside world that opts to utilise all five senses.

 Over-generalising traits, ideas, or behaviour to a certain group of people.
-While MBTI, like many other psychometric tests, aims to determine preferences, they are not meant to generalise individuals.
+While MBTI, like many other psychometric tests, aims to determine preferences, they are, however, not meant to generalise individuals.